Training Dataset Dumper Tutorial#

 git clone ssh://git@gitlab.cern.ch:7999/<your CERN username>/training-dataset-dumper.git

-As a result, you now have checked out and compiled your working copy of the training-dataset-dumper.
+As a result, you now have checked out your working copy of the TDD.
 Congratulations!

 Now, set up a development branch for the tutorial.